InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

 ## Conclusion

-- Review what we've learned/taught together.
+Review what we've learned/taught together.
   - Quick overview of the _Contributor_ role.
-  - Summary of the segments and what each covered.
+  - Summary of these _Contributor_ segments and what each covered.
   - Summary of the other sections in the learning path with invitation to watch.
   - Summary of the InnerSource Commons and invitation to join.